MurdQ25/herb-database/CONTRIBUTING.md

 Want to build the website?
 - **Ideas**:
   - Turn the CSV into a database (like SQLite).
-  - Make tryherbals.com show herbs.
+  - Make tryherbals.com show herbs, vendor links, or sponsored guides.
   - Add a search (e.g., find “calming” herbs).
 - **Steps**:
   1. Fork the repo.